Jamie Foxx’s Netflix Sitcom Based On Embarrassing His Own Daughter Has Been Canceled

-In the new Netflix sitcom, Foxx plays a successful business owner and bachelor, Brian Dixon, who has to quickly transition to full-time dad mode to take care of his teenage daughter, Sasha, played by Nickelodeon actress, Kyla-Drew Simmons.
+In the Netflix sitcom, Foxx plays a successful business owner and bachelor, Brian Dixon, who has to quickly transition to full-time dad mode to take care of his teenage daughter, Sasha, played by Nickelodeon actress, Kyla-Drew Simmons.
 With the help of his dad, played by former In Living Color co-star David Alan Grier, and his sister, portrayed by actress Porscha Coleman, he is going to need all the help he can get to conquer this fatherhood thing!

-Dad Stop Embarrassing Me!
-Premieres In April
+You Can Stream Dad Stop Embarrassing Me!
+Now

 The Sitcom Is Based On Real Life